 They'll even have tips on where to camp on multi-day outings for those looking for overnight adventures.
 Be sure to get out of your kayak at Bay of Islands and go snorkeling in the pristine waters found there.
 It's a good spot to gather your own seafood or cast a line in the water too.

 Andes to Ocean, Chile

-Chile offers a multitude of guided options for kayakers, from whitewater trips to glacier excursions.
-For a challenging, eight-day, unguided trip, truly skilled and experienced paddlers can attempt the Andes to Ocean Sea Kayak Expedition offered by Expediciones Chile, which will take you through the rivers, lakes, and coast of Chile.
-Due to the challenges of the trip not all groups finish, but if you're okay with an itinerary that is focused more on the journey instead of just the destination, then this may be the trip for you.
+Chile offers a multitude of guided options for kayakers, from whitewater trips to glacier excursions to ocean outings.
+For a challenging, eight-day, unguided trip, truly skilled and experienced paddlers can attempt the Andes to Ocean Sea Kayak Expedition offered by Expediciones Chile, which will take you through the rivers, lakes, and coastline of this spectacular country.
+Due to the challenges of the trip not all groups finish, but if you're okay with an itinerary that is focused more on the journey instead of just the destination, then this just might be the paddling excursion for you.
 If you're interested, plan ahead because the company has limited space every year for this expedition.
 The journey starts in the town of Futaleufu and ends at the beach in Chaiten, with paddlers covering about 60 miles across the Andes to the Pacific Coast.
 Along the way, you'll be rewarded with views of glacier-rimmed mountains and active volcanoes stretching all the way to the Pacific Ocean.